Current Ratio

 Who uses this ratio?

-• Creditors: Banks and other lenders use the current ratio to assess a company's ability to repay short-term loans and debts.
-A high ratio indicates a lower risk of default.
+• Creditors: Banks and lenders use it to judge if a company can repay short-term loans on time.
+A strong ratio lowers their risk of default.

 Limitations of the current ratio